 We know you love your furry family members, and we do, too.
 However, for the safety, comfort, and courtesy of your pets and festival-goers, please leave your pets at home.
 Large crowds, warm weather, food preparation and consumption make it a very stressful and dangerous environment for pets.
 Of course, service animals are welcome.

-Yes, the First Aid Booth is located near the Information Booth at First Street and East Campbell Avenue.
+Yes, the First Aid Booth is located on the side of Starbucks on First Street off East Campbell Avenue.
 It is staffed by trained members of Campbell CERT.

 Tickets are required to purchase beer and wine.
 Tickets are NOT needed to purchase food, non-alcoholic beverages, or other items available at the Festival.